 On an arid October morning, Lalo greeted me at the entrance of his palenque in Santa Catarina Minas, a small town south of Oaxaca City.
 Smoke gently rose from the furnace beside his house, thickening the air with an aroma of scorched agave stocks, or piñas.
 The Ángeles family is renowned as the “the mezcal superstars” of Oaxaca, as they have used the traditional distillation process since 1978.

 Lalo paused his work to show me the adobe where he and his staff produce small-batch mezcal.
-He then taught me how to drink the spirit properly—sipped slowly, straight, and held in the mouth between sips so to be dilute—then savored and swallowed.
+He then taught me how to drink the spirit properly—sipped slowly, straight, and held in the mouth between sips so it becomes diluted—then savored and swallowed.
 It was smoky, yet sweet.
 Strong, with a delicious burn.
 The maguey plant, from which mezcal is distilled, is a member of Mexico’s extensive family of agaves.
 The smoky flavor is born from the heart of the plant, known as the piña.
 Piñas will roast in a stone pit over a wood fire for nearly a week.
 Once removed, their juices can be extracted, fermented, and distilled.
 The giants of the industry have since shrunk the process down to a day and a half using machinery, since the complexities of the traditional process cannot accommodate the climbing demand for mezcal worldwide.
 The sugars fail to reach full concentration, resulting in a lower quality product.

 “Mezcal is an essential part of our country,” said Lalo.
 “It is the farmer’s drink, and although corn has always been number one in all of Central America, mezcal was always second.”